||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "You are the expert," murmured Lilith, giving the portly Jizo a sideways glance.

 "We have to open presents before dinner," Artorius said sulkily.
 Now he had handed over the sword, he felt cheated.
-"I want a talking owl, a train set, an army gun, an electric dragon, a birdsuit and lots and lots of sweets."
+"I want a talking owl, a train set, a laser gun, an electric dragon, a birdsuit and lots and lots of sweets."

-"I shall bid you all farewell," said Kourete.
+"I shall bid you farewell," said Kourete.
 "Just one question, wizard."

 "This is a trifle rusty," the would-be knight said cautiously, holding up the sword.
 "Do you not think a king's champion deserves better than this?"